bluebirz/bluebirz.github.io/_drafts/2025-wake-app.md

   caption: <a href="https://unsplash.com/photos/photo-of-analog-alarm-clock-lot-laJW5pp-6Yw">Unsplash / Ahmad Ossayli</a>
 ---

-When we are running somethings e.g. building apps or testing, we would like to have the machine stays active.
-When it goes to sleep or shut down then we have to start over and that wastes a lot of time.
+There are cases we need to have the machine stays active for example, compiling some app, running some tests, leaving some programs working, or just staying online in a chat or a game while we actually are AFK (Away From Keyboard.)

 These apps can help us and I use it (almost) every day.

 ---

-## Amphetamine for Mac
+## Mac: Amphetamine

 > Amphetamine is extremely powerful and includes advanced features for those who need them, yet remains intuitive and simple to use for those who don't need all the bells and whistles.

-The app can be install via App store [here](https://apps.apple.com/app/amphetamine/id937984704?mt=12).
-After install, we can change and update settings right here:
+"Amphetamine" can be installed via App store [here](https://apps.apple.com/app/amphetamine/id937984704?mt=12).
+After install, we can update settings right here:

 ![amphetamine settings](../assets/img/tmp/awake/amph1-settings.png){: style="max-width:100%;margin:auto;"}